My early work focused primarily on the first line of

 impact of female leadership in Village Savings and Loan Associations (VSLAs).

-Specifically, in collaboration with BRAC Uganda, we implemented a field
+In collaboration with BRAC Uganda, we implemented a field experiment consisting

 Kandpal, Miranda Lambert and Christine Mbabazi) employs lab-in-the-field experiments and surveys